zachj1582/redux-2-afternoon/README.md

   }

   render() {
+  // DESTRUCTURING VALUES HERE IS OPTIONAL BUT RECOMMENDED FOR CLEANER JSX
     const { loading, purchases, budgetLimit } = this.props.budget;
     const { firstName, lastName } = this.props.user;
     return (